 The beautiful and practical new hut — which Town & Country profiled as one of the seven most impressive in 2014 — created even more momentum in the program.

-To meet demand from the community, WPTC constructed two additional courts in 2023, bringing the total number of courts to eight, making WPTC the largest public platform tennis facility in the country.
+To meet demand from the community, WPTC funded $450,000 for the construction of two additional courts in 2023, bringing the total number of courts to eight, again making WPTC the largest public platform tennis facility in the country.

 Current plans call for an expansion of the Paddle Hut and additional decking.